Voices

 10c. sit on swept doorstep with faintly chilled glass of Sunstone Chardonnay and marvel over world’s wonders, like the house finch colony in your front trees, how the Boxwood Christmas wreath that hung on the house is still lying in the geranium plot months after Christmas is over and still retaining its festive shape; your son, the cats and the dog running to meet your husband as he pulls into the driveway; honestly, your great, great fortune, PB.
 Abundance.
 Look to the sea, PB.
 Never turn your back on it.

-Posted in books, Children's Books, Fiction, ocean related, Poetry, Writer's Angst, Writing | Tagged , , , , , , , , , , , , , | 1 Comment
+Posted in books, Children's Books, Fiction, ocean related, Poetry, Writer's Angst, writing | Tagged , , , , , , , , , , , , , | 1 Comment

 Holidaze